Ozone31/doom-ap-tracker/README.md

-# doom-ap-tracker
+# DOOM 1993 AP Tracker
-Poptracker pack for DOOM 1993 Archipelago
+Poptracker pack for DOOM 1993 Archipelago with Autotracking.